Ftsem/CustomerChurn-Python/README.md

 ![](https://github.com/Ftsem/CustomerChurn-Python/blob/81e8068283040ea5b9746226d637ea19abf2fff3/Assets/Screenshot%202025-04-10%20120543.png)
 #### Observations

-Tenure and Total Charges: These two features have a positive correlation, which makes sense because customers who have been with the company longer are likely to have paid more overall.
+**Tenure and Total Charges**: These two features have a positive correlation, which makes sense because customers who have been with the company longer are likely to have paid more overall.

-Monthly Charges and Churn: There’s a moderate negative correlation between MonthlyCharges and Churn.
+**Monthly Charges and Churn**: There’s a moderate negative correlation between MonthlyCharges and Churn.
 This suggests that higher monthly charges might correlate with a higher likelihood of churn, especially for customers who are dissatisfied with the cost or value they are receiving.
 ***